thomas-maurice/chatjs/README.md

  * [Markdown](http://daringfireball.net/projects/markdown/) formating for all your messages
  * User nicknames, and nickname changes
- * Nickname color, and randomization of it via Alt + c
+ * Nickname color, and randomization of it
  * User list in the chat
  * Auto reconnection on server or client failure
  * Connection/Deconnection notification
  * Some smileys :)
  * Status updates !
 Similar to the /me command in IRC
- * Now a help window
+ * A complete help window
  * Clickable links
  * Ninja mode (accessible via Alt + n) it will make the message disapear from your console after 2 minutes.
 Handy if you are at work ;)
+ * Some keyboard shortcuts

 ## Build
 To build it you need the following :